 Paste Special is a feature gives you more control of how the content is displayed or functions when pasted from the clipboard.
 Paste special is a common feature in productivity software such as Microsoft Office and OpenOffice.
 It is very commonly used in Word, Excel, Writer, and Calc to provide special formatting or calculations when pasting content into a document.

-For example, text copied from a Web page often retains much or all of the HTML formatting, which may not match the colors, fonts, or other text formatting being used in the document.
-By using Paste Special, you can choose to paste unformatted text (doesn't have a different font, isn't bold, doesn't contain links, etc.).
-Below is an example of the choices that are offered when using Paste Special in OpenOffice.org Writer.
+For example, text copied from a web page often retains much or all of the HTML formatting, which may not match the colors, fonts, or other text formatting being used in the document.
+By using paste special, you can choose to paste unformatted text (doesn't have a different font, isn't bold, doesn't contain links, etc.).
+Below is an example of the choices that are offered when using paste special in OpenOffice.org Writer.

-This allows you several choices of how the text will be formatted when pasted.
+Paste Special allows you several choices of how the text will be formatted when pasted.
 In the same way, you can use this command in Excel or Calc to copy formulas and calculations when pasting data into cells.

 How to use Paste special